 By nature, children are curious about the weather.
-This post will focus on helping children learn about and study the weather while using Weather Displays, a resourceful tool found in your Buttercups and Fireflies Starter Packs.
+This post will focus on helping children learn about and study the weather while using a Weather Display, a resourceful tool found in the Starter Pack of our Lillio Learning for Preschool Classrooms curriculum kit.
 Making weather observations with children is a comprehensive process.
 First, they predict or forecast the weather, and then they test their predictions by making observations and exploring with their senses.
 Children also explore the concept of cause and effect when they engage with the weather.

 Prediction and Forecasting: In order to make predictions about the weather, children must observe their surroundings.
 Children might recognize and describe certain features of the sky and climate to help make their guesses.
 Support them by asking questions such as: "What color are the clouds?
 What color is the sky?
 How does the temperature feel?
 Are the trees moving?"